Configure player

 Transcript

 So today's sample app.
 If you're on the Cocoa Dev mailing list, you know that Scott Anguish and Malcolm Crawford have been doing a tremendous job of answering questions about Cocoa bindings.
 And Malcolm has actually gone through the trouble of creating a pretty nice little sample of how to hook up a custom view to bindings.
-So as a casting about for what should I make scriptable, this seemed like a pretty obvious choice, because one of the things I want to show you is how well bindings and scripting interact now.
+So when I was casting about for what should I make scriptable, this seemed like a pretty obvious choice.
+Because one of the things I want to show you is how well bindings and scripting interact now.

 The first thing you do when you add scriptability to an application is that you have to declare the scriptability so that applications like Script Editor that will drive the scripting can get the scripting dictionary, can show it to the user, can compile scripts and things like that.
 And in Tiger, we're adding a new mechanism to do that, a new file format actually called the SDEF file format.

-So there are three main categories of things you declare in Scriptability: the classes that the scripter sees, the commands that the scripter, you know, the person who's writing the script, can use, and then types that are used by class properties and command parameters.
+So there are three main categories of things you declare in Scriptability.
+The classes that the scripter sees, the commands that the scripter, you know, the person who's writing the scripts can use, and then types that are used by class properties and command parameters.
 And we have a pretty big variety of types available now.
 It expanded a lot actually in Tiger, but just some of the more common ones you'll be using are enumerations and records, which are new, and support for some custom types too.

 So the first category of things that you declare in SDEF files are class declarations.
 And you're declaring your application scripting classes, which very often have a very tight coupling with your implementation classes, you know, the ones that came about just as a result of your design, your object model.
 But not always.
 Sometimes there are places where you'll have classes that are just for scripting.